Naguissa/watering/README.md

 * Note: You can use SPIFFS for storage or directly nothing.

 Soil Sensor:
- * AO -- A0 (remember using a voltage divissor if your oard doesn't have it built-in)
+ * AO -- A0 (remember using a voltage divissor if your board doesn't have it built-in)
  * DO -- Not connected
  * GND -- G
- * VCC - D5 (digital pin here to connect/disconnect sensor as needed)
+ * VCC -- D5 (digital pin to connect/disconnect sensor as needed)

 DHT11/21/22:
  * Pin1, VCC -- D7 (Could be D5, shared with Soil Sensor, as follow same opperation pattern)
  * Pin2, DATA -- D6
  * Pin4, GND -- G

  * Remember 10K resistor between HDT pin1 and pin2.

 ## Who do I talk to? ##